 should be informed if an allegation is made.

 The knowledge needed to recognise symptoms of abuse are part of the Level 1 training which all staff undertake.
-Staff are also made aware of how to respond if a child makes an allegation of abuse directly through the DSP or manager.
+Staff are also made aware of how to respond if a child makes an allegation of abuse directly through the DSL or manager..

 Secure records of any allegations of abuse or inappropriate conduct are kept by The Designated Lead in a locked cabinet for up to 5 years.

-- Senior Manager or DSP to contact LCSB immediately
+Senior Manager or DSL to contact LCSB immediately

 The procedure for an Under 18 year old student accused of inappropriate behaviour or abuse is:

 Report the allegation to a member of the Safeguarding Team who will make a factual report of the allegation.
 No attempt should be made at this stage to investigate the circumstances.

 A referral should be made to the Children’s Services.

 A member of the Safeguarding Team will make a record of the concern, the discussion and any outcome and keep a copy in the welfare file.

 If the allegation indicates a potential criminal offence has taken place, the police should be contacted and parents informed (of both the student being complained about and the alleged victim).